 - If you test positive for COVID-19 while you are on a study, please inform your study coordinator as soon as poissble.
 You will be permitted back into the clinic after you have been symptom-free for 14 consecutive days or unless you are able to provide two negative COVID-19 test results (please be aware that the two tests must have been taken more than 24 hours apart from each other).

 Your safety is our number one concern.
-We appreciate your cooperation and welcome you to be part of the SGS Stephens family.
+We appreciate your cooperation and welcome you to be part of the SGS Clinical Studies family.